-Licensing of Programs at Alberta Private Career Colleges (under the Private Vocational Training Act)
+Licensing of Programs at Alberta Private Career Colleges

-Before becoming eligible for designation for the purposes of student aid, programs offered at Alberta private career colleges must be licensed by the Private Career Colleges Branch as required under the Private Vocational Training Act.
-Licensing requirements for PCCs consider both industry support for the program and the institution's ability to safely and effectively deliver that program to students.
-The application and licensing process requires that the PCC demonstrate labour market demand for the program and evidence that the industry supports the proposed curriculum.
+Before becoming eligible for designation for the purposes of student aid, programs offered at Alberta Private Career Colleges must first be licensed by the Director of Private Vocational Training in the Private Career Colleges and Compliance Branch (PCCCB) as required under the Private Vocational Training Act and Private Vocational Training Regulation.
+Licensing requirements for a Private Career College's program considers both industry support for the program and the institution's ability to safely and competently deliver it to students.
+The licensing process requires Private Career Colleges to demonstrate labour market demand for each program and provide evidence that the industry supports the proposed curriculum.